kirupa-racquet-club/kirupa-playground-free-play/README.md

 * http://stackoverflow.com/questions/315911/git-for-beginners-the-definitive-practical-guide

 There's a lot to digest, but you can find something basic to start from in the list there (or find something that fits your comfort level of learning).
-A basic workflow for working with files in this repo would be something like:
+A basic workflow for working with files in this repo would be something like (via the command line which is often recommended for first time users of git):

 * Get repo files: